-- Kerianne Maloney, Chair Governance Committee
+- Kerianne Maloney, Co-Chairperson

 - James C. Ryan, Chair Finance Committee

-- Joe George, Chairperson
+- Joe George, Co-Chairperson

 - Harriet Rosa, Trustee

 Kerianne Maloney is an experienced finance and accounting professional.
 She is currently Chief Financial Officer at Wells Real Estate Funds, Inc. (Wells), an Atlanta-based national real estate investment company.
-Mrs. Maloney is responsible for all corporate operations at Wells including Corporate Accounting, Corporate Tax, Financial Planning and Analysis, Treasury, Accounts Payable, Human Resources and Risk Management.
-Prior to her work with Wells, Mrs. Maloney worked for Deloitte and PricewaterhouseCoopers LLP as a tax consultant with a focus on real estate, venture capital, and start-up clients.
+Ms. Maloney is responsible for all corporate operations at Wells including Corporate Accounting, Corporate Tax, Financial Planning and Analysis, Treasury, Accounts Payable, Human Resources and Risk Management.
+Prior to her work with Wells, Ms. Maloney worked for Deloitte and PricewaterhouseCoopers LLP as a tax consultant with a focus on real estate, venture capital, and start-up clients.

-Jim Ryan is an experienced finance and accounting professional.
-Since 1998, he has been the Chief Financial Officer of Gray Television Inc. (“Gray), a public company that owns and/or operates local broadcast television stations across the United States.
+James C. Ryan has served as Gray Television’s Chief Financial Officer since joining Gray in October, 1998 and has served as Executive Vice President since January, 2016.
+Previously, Mr. Ryan had been Senior Vice President since September, 2002.
+Gray Television Inc. is a public company that owns and/or operates local broadcast television stations across the United States.
 In his capacity at Gray, he is responsible for all corporate operations involving Corporate Finance, Accounting, Tax, Financial Planning and Analysis, Treasury, Accounts Payable, Human Resources and Risk Management.
 In addition, as an Executive Vice President of Gray, he is also involved in the overall management of the company.
 Prior to Gray, Mr. Ryan held other finance and accounting roles with two other television broadcast companies between 1985 and 1998 and worked in public accounting from 1982 to 1985.